 The following is an excerpt from a paper by YI Gang published in the Cato Institute’s Journal in 2008 and it appears to well reflect what China has been working the past 5 years.
 For the full paper, click here.

 "The RMB exchange rate is an economic issue.
-The best way to bring about an equilibrium exchange rate is further reform.
-Constructive dialogue will help speed up the reform process and make the convergence to a new equilibrium smoother.
+The best way to bring about an equilibrium exchange rate is through further reform.
+The constructive dialogue will help speed up the reform process and make the convergence to a new equilibrium smoother.
 However, it should be noted that it takes time to establish an efficient market.

 ...
 To move toward equilibrium, coordinated policy measures are needed for structural adjustment.
 To resolve China’s large trade surplus and restore external balance, measures are required for promoting domestic demand, increasing imports, investing abroad, and accelerating urbanization—in addition to currency appreciation.
 In fact, many measures can generate impacts similar to currency appreciation, such as imposing environment protection requirements, enhancing labor standards, strengthening labor protection, and upgrading the judiciary system.
 All these measures mean higher costs, lower competitiveness, and a reduced trade surplus, which will move the economy toward equilibrium.
 Also, it is important to recognize that it will take time for these measures to bring about structural changes.
 Policymakers in Washington and elsewhere should be patient as China makes its way toward a full-pledged foreign exchange market. "